sstadt/d20-character-tracker/README.md

 ### Dev to do:

- - socket updates for player modal are causing reflow issues
  - add ajax spinner to all auth component async operations
  - stylize email templates
  - spruce up the landing page
- - switch off of gmail for back end emails

 ### DevOps to do:

+ - switch to on-server email instead of gmail
  - look into node reloader during dev: https://github.com/sgress454/sails-hook-autoreload
  - set up SSL for all apps w/nginx and let's encrypt https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-14-04
  - make a kitchen sink page for css/js components